Two Days and Two Nights: Production

 This episode was directed by Michael Dorn, known for playing Worf in Star Trek: The Next Generation and Deep Space Nine.
 Before this, he directed three episodes of Deep Space Nine.

-As it was near the end of the series, the episode faced serious budget constraints and although there was more they had wanted to do with the pleasure planet Risa they could not afford it.
+As it was near the end of the season, the episode faced serious budget constraints and although there was more they had wanted to do with the pleasure planet Risa they could not afford it.

 The subplot about Captain Archer received a lot of attention and rewriting; the idea was to have Archer in a mystery, for him to be like a Cary Grant in a Hitchcock film and for Keyla to be his romantic interest like Grace Kelly.
 Writer Chris Black felt it got a bit bogged down having to explain that backstory of how it connected to the episode "Detained" and, although he liked the episode, he wished it could have been more.